ingram1107/zettel-notes/lit/@Meyer2005.md

 - [x] Item 27: Minimize casting
 - [x] Item 26: Postpone variable definitions as long as possible

-# Use objects to manage resources
+# Item 13: Use objects to manage resources

 Premature return or loop exit and exception could result in resource leak especially when we choose to manually manage the resources.
 The author suggests